Developer Preview release

 Information about the device is read using the Matter Descriptor clusters, rather than the Product ID.
 You may assign any Product ID during development, according to your company's numbering scheme—as long as it matches the Product ID of your Matter integration, if specified.

-In addition, a number of other Matter clusters are not yet exposed to users, though they may be used by the system.
+Some Matter clusters are not yet exposed to users, though they may be used by the system.
 In most cases, this means that attributes exposed via these clusters will not be visible to end users: